jjvanzon/Circular-Language-Spec/spec/classes.md

 That *solid* line in the middle means it is a *pointer*.

+In .NET and C# these pointers to classes might represent *type arguments* and *Type objects*.

 Perhaps it will look neater if the pointer is drawn with a *dashed shape* too:

 <img src="images/pointer-to-class-dashed-border.png" width="225" />

-(In .NET and C# these pointers to classes might represent *type arguments* and *Type objects*.)

 ## Object Reference with a Class

-Similar to an *object*, an *object reference* can also have a class.
-In that case merely objects of that class can be referenced.
+Just like an *object*, an *object reference* can have a class as well.
+In that case merely objects of *that class* can be referenced.

 <img src="images/object-reference-with-class-1.png" width="250" />